-This post is actually an edit of a post titled "Goals for 2018," which I never published.
+This post was originally an edit of a post titled "Goals for 2018," which I never published.
 It was never published because I never got around to finalizing my goals for the year.
+Time flies.

 That's not to say I didn't accomplish a lot in 2018, but I can't measure those accomplishments against what I predicted.
 I'd like to not repeat that.

 2018 brought another wonderful person into my life, my second daughter, Julie.
 If there's one thing that makes taking care of a kid seem easy, it's taking care of two kids.
 Every second of my waking hours is accounted for.
 That's not changing anytime soon, so one of my overarching goals is to try to fit some ambitious things in between all the other stuff that's grappling for my attention.
-Luckily, parenthood teaches you to become incredibly time-efficient.
+Luckily, parenthood has taught me to become incredibly time-efficient.

 Another big change in my life was my decision to retire from competitive cycling.
 I was nervous about how it would happen.
 Would I be resentful of my family for limiting my riding time?
 Would I miss my cycling friends?
 What would I replace that time with?
 It turns out, I just stopped caring.
 I found myself scrolling past my cycling team’s Slack discussions about maximizing wattage, new diet trends, and race results.
 I love cycling, but my flame to race bikes has been snuffed.
 I don't know what this means long-term, but I'm looking forward to the next chapter.